yorkie/react-native-wechat/README.md

     ```

 - Create a package named 'wxapi' in your application package and a class named 'WXEntryActivity' in it.
-  This is required to get authorization and sharing response from wechat.
+      This is needed to get request and response from wechat.

     ```java
     package your.package.wxapi;